UAE air raids raise tensions with Yemen govt

-The United Arab Emirates has confirmed it launched air strikes on Yemen's interim capital Aden, after furious accusations from the internationally recognized government which has lost control of the city to UAE-backed separatists.
-In the face of charges it targeted Yemeni government troops, Abu Dhabi said it acted in self-defense against "terrorist militias" threatening the Saudi-led military coalition against Huthi rebels in which the UAE is a key partner.
+Dubai, Aug 30 (AFP) The United Arab Emirates has confirmed it launched air strikes on Yemen's interim capital Aden, after furious accusations from the internationally recognised government which has lost control of the city to UAE-backed separatists.
+In the face of charges it targeted government troops, Abu Dhabi said it acted in self-defence against "terrorist militias" threatening the Saudi-led military coalition against Huthi rebels in which the UAE is a key partner.

-The UAE's foreign ministry issued a statement late Thursday, hours after the separatists regained control of Aden, forcing government troops who had entered the southern port city a day earlier to withdraw.
+A foreign ministry statement was issued late Thursday, hours after the separatists regained control of Aden, forcing government troops who had entered the southern port city a day earlier to withdraw.
 Air strikes on Wednesday and Thursday that reportedly left dozens dead hit "armed groups affiliated with terrorist organisations", Abu Dhabi said, in a reference to Islamists it believes make up part of Yemeni government forces.

-In further violence in the port city on Friday, the Islamic State group claimed a suicide bombing that killed three separatist fighters, while a separatist military chief survived a roadside bomb that wounded five of his guards, security sources said.
-The suicide attack wounded and killed "members of the Security Belt... in an explosion of a motorbike-borne device in the Saad area of Aden," IS said via its propaganda arm Amaq, referring to the UAE-backed force of southern separatists who control the city.
+In further violence in the port city on Friday, a suicide bombing killed three separatist fighters, and a military chief survived a roadside bomb that killed five of his guards, security sources said.
+They blamed the suicide attack on Al-Qaeda.

-Security sources had initially blamed both attacks on Al-Qeada, and said separatist forces made several arrests, adding that they aimed to dismantle jihadist "sleeper cells".
-But residents have reported arrests of soldiers loyal to the internationally recognised government.

-On August 1, separate attacks in Aden by jihadists and Huthi rebels killed 49 people, mostly separatist fighters.
-The separatist Southern Transitional Council (STC) accused the government of complicity in the attacks, sparking a showdown between the two sides.
+On August 1, separate attacks in Aden by jihadists and Huthi rebels killed 49 people, mostly separatist fighters from the Southern Transitional Council.
+The STC accused the government of complicity in the attacks, sparking the showdown between the two sides.

-The allegation was backed by its Yemeni ally, the head of the STC, Aidarus al-Zubaidi, who aims to regain independence for South Yemen, which was forcibly unified with the north in 1990.
-At a press conference in Aden on Thursday, he said that among fighters captured during the retaking of the city were "internationally wanted terrorists".
+The allegation was backed by its Yemeni ally, the head of the STC, Aidarus al-Zubaidi, who aims to regain the independence of South Yemen which unified with the north in 1990.
+At a press conference in Aden on Thursday, he said that among fighters captured during their retaking of the city were "internationally wanted terrorists".

 However, Yemeni President Abedrabbo Mansour Hadi redoubled his allegations against the UAE, accusing it late Thursday of having planned, financed and coordinated attacks on state institutions and military positions in Aden.
 The Yemeni head of state, who is in exile in the Saudi capital, called on Riyadh to "intervene to halt the blatant interference of the United Arab Emirates, in support of the militias, and air raids against the armed forces of Yemen".

 The UAE's minister of state for foreign affairs, Anwar Gargash, on Friday urged all sides to go back to the negotiating table under a Saudi proposal for talks in Jeddah.
-Yemen's government has said the STC must first withdraw from its positions.
+The Yemen government has said the STC must first withdraw from its positions.

 "The Saudi initiative is the way out of this crisis," Gargash said on Twitter.
 The coalition intervened in Yemen's war in 2015 in support of the government after the Huthis swept south from their northern stronghold to seize the capital Sanaa and much of Yemen -- the Arab world's poorest nation.